matloff/Rdsm/README.md

 was reached in a path of r links; if s = 2, it is impossible to get from i to the destination.

-We assume the graph is *acyclic*, meaning that once we leave a vertex i, there is no path back to that vertex.
-Thus any path can be of length at most **n-1** links, and typically will be shorter.
+Since we assume the graph is *acyclic*, any path can be of length at most **n-1** links, and typically will be shorter.
 Not only might a path reach the destination with fewer links, but also a path might end at an *absorbing vertex*, one with no outgoing links.
 We refer to them as